lingtalfi/Light_UserDatabase/doc/pages/conception-notes.md

 - plugin_option
 - user_group_has_plugin_option

+See the [schema conception notes](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/pages/schema-conception-notes.md) for more details.

 All table names in this document are simplified, in the concrete implementation they are all prefixed with the "lud" prefix (which stands for light user database).